Azure/bicep-types-az/generated/batch/microsoft.batch/2017-09-01/types.md

 ## CertificateReference
 ### Properties
 * **id**: string (Required):
 * **storeLocation**: 'CurrentUser' | 'LocalMachine': The default value is currentUser.
 This property is applicable only for pools configured with Windows nodes (that is, created with cloudServiceConfiguration, or with virtualMachineConfiguration using a Windows image reference).
 For Linux compute nodes, the certificates are stored in a directory inside the task working directory and an environment variable AZ_BATCH_CERTIFICATES_DIR is supplied to the task to query for this location.
 For certificates with visibility of 'remoteUser', a 'certs' directory is created in the user's home directory (e.g., /home/{user-name}/certs) and certificates are placed in that directory.
-Possible values include: 'CurrentUser', 'LocalMachine'
 * **storeName**: string: This property is applicable only for pools configured with Windows nodes (that is, created with cloudServiceConfiguration, or with virtualMachineConfiguration using a Windows image reference).
 Common store names include: My, Root, CA, Trust, Disallowed, TrustedPeople, TrustedPublisher, AuthRoot, AddressBook, but any custom store name can also be used.
 The default value is My.
 * **visibility**: 'RemoteUser' | 'StartTask' | 'Task'[]: Values are: